bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

-The extra complexity to support changing type could be somewhat reduced using a separate `Set` class with four type parameters, including both as-was and resulting record types, and equality constraints to improve them -- rather than type family `SetResult`.
+The extra complexity to support changing type could be somewhat reduced using a separate `Set` class with four type parameters, including both as-was and resulting record types, and equality constraints to improve them (and to improve the result from `get`) -- rather than type family `SetResult` and `GetResult`.